Setting Up Your Environment

 start docs/index.html

-If the homepage loads and chapter navigation works, your environment is correctly configured.
+If the site loads and navigation works, your environment is correctly configured.

 Development mode (optional)